 Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.

 Practicing by yourself will only take you so far.
 One of the main challenges of coding interviews is that you have to communicate what you are doing as you are doing it.
 To get used to this kind of "thinking out loud" we strongly recommend practicing live coding interviews with a peer interviewing you.

 If possible, a great place to start is to practice with friends.
 This can be especially helpful if your friend has experience with software engineer interviews, or is at least familiar with the process.
-If you don't have anyone in your network who can interview you, you can find peers to practice with on our mock interview platform.

 4.2.2 Mock interviews with ex-interviewers